Study Abroad Program Overview

 Study Arabic at the CIEE Study Center in Rabat.
 Homestays are an integral part of this exciting new program, giving you a genuine, behind-the-scenes understanding of Moroccan life.
 Take advantage of this chance to prepare yourself for countless job openings in diplomacy, international business, NGO work, education, health services, and more.

 Orientation in Rabat: CIEE provides an introduction to the culture of Morocco and the survival skills you will need to enjoy both your homestay and your classes.
-No late arrival is allowed; participation in all sessions and events is mandatory.
+Students should be aware that late arrivals cannot be approved and participation in all orientation sessions and events is mandatory.

 Students attend classes with international students.